asbor/iu-project-software-engineering/documents/01-Conception-Phase/00-HoppyBrew.md

 Table: Stakeholders and their expectations for the application.

 It's important to recognize that since this is just a school project, the stakeholders are restricted to my own different personas.

-## Requirements Overview

-The purpose of this section is to provide a high-level overview of the requirements for the application.
-The requirements are divided into two categories: functional requirements and non-functional requirements.

-After having spiraled through how to structure the requirement section, I have come to see that there are two main ways to structure the requirements section.
-The first way is to structure the requirements section based on the use cases that have been identified for the application.
-The second way is to structure the requirements section based on the requirements provided by the stakeholders.
-The first way is more focused on the functionality of the application, while the second way is more focused on the expectations of the stakeholders.

-So what what exactly is the difference between the two approaches one might ask?

-> *"Functional requirements and use cases differ in several aspects, such as their level of detail, abstraction, and scope.
-Functional requirements tend to be more detailed, specific, and precise, while use cases tend to be more abstract, general, and flexible.
-Functional requirements focus on the system's functionality and behavior, while use cases focus on the user's goals and needs.
-Functional requirements cover the entire system and all its features, while use cases cover only a subset of the system and its functions."* [@linkedinSolutionArchetecture]

-In this document, I have chosen to reduce the concept of use cases to a single High-level use case diagram, and then focus on the functional requirements that are derived from the use cases.
-The reason for this is because the overall design of the application is relatively simple.

 ### High-level Use Cases